DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widgets/ranks.md

-# Roster Widget
+# Ranks Widget

-The roster widget outputs a table-based list of your personnel, similar to the roster within your Dashboard.
+The ranks widget outputs a table-based list of your ranks as they are in your Dashboard.

 ## Code Snippet